-How does the Act step unfold?
+How does the ACT step unfold?

 There are ten conditions, not nine.
 There are ten conditions, not eleven.

-Every situation you are set face to face with, in reality, can be understood as configured in the terms of these ten conditions - karma; space and time; physical, emotional and intellectual limiting factors; moral and social constraints, political and economic pressures.
+Every situation you are set face to face with, in reality, can be understood as configured in the terms of these ten conditions -

 The Input step, the analysis of the situation, is completed.
 The Pivot step, the lightning flash of intuitive understanding creating the possibility of harmoniously transforming the balance of power, is completed.
-Now is the time to Act.
+Now is the time to ACT.